 Populations at Higher Risk

 We continue to have widespread community transmission and outbreaks across the state.
-Outbreaks among communities at higher risk are increasing especially in the goods producing industries such as farm and agriculture communities in Eastern Washington.
-However, we are also seeing higher levels of outbreaks associated with the service producing industry such as bars, restaurants or other services to the public.
-Testing in long-term care facilities has continued to show a small number of positives and we are continuing to receive specimens.
+These outbreaks are seen in the goods producing industries such as farm and agriculture communities as well as the service producing industry such as bars, restaurants or other services to the public.
+Testing in long-term care facilities are showing ongoing positive cases as routine testing continues.
+These outbreaks appear to be a continuing trend within Washington State.

 Case Investigations & Contact Tracing